TasnimNishat-Dev/TasnimNishat-Dev/README.md

 # 👋 Hi, I’m Sadia Tasnim Nishat

 I’m an imaginative and highly motivated **Software Engineer** with a passion for turning ideas into functional digital solutions.
+As A ML Engineer I use advanced ML techniques to design intelligent systems capable of understanding, processing, and generating human language.
 As a WebFlow Designer, I specialize in front-end and back-end development, crafting responsive, engaging, and user-friendly experiences.
 Alongside building and designing modern websites, I also focus on ensuring software quality through testing and analysis as a SQA Engineer, bringing both creativity and reliability to every project I work on.

 ---